 How detailed should my project proposal be?

-Your proposal should demonstrate that you have done pre-research on the stories you want to pursue, including hypotheses that guide the work, data sources, and methodology.
+Your proposal should demonstrate that you have done pre-reporting on the stories you want to pursue, including hypotheses that guide the work, data sources, and methodology.
 We want to see that there is an ambitious, coherent, and realistic reporting plan in place.

 Is experience reporting on AI issues required?